Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Discussion

 Our results include a number of caveats, primarily related to model limitations.
-We ignore the possibility of CO$_2$ deposition in cold traps near the poles, which could be a possibility in some snowball scenarios \citep{Turbet2017}.
-This would limit the pCO$_2$ levels attainable by snowball planets and thus limit the extent of habitable regions.
+For example, PlaSim does not account for changes in sea level as the mass of the ice sheets changes.
+This would tend to increase continental weathering due to the larger land area.
 Our results further out in the habitable zone are also less certain than those at higher insolations, as the pCO$_2$ levels associated with those climates are of order 1 bar or higher.
-As shown in \citet{Paradise2017}, PlaSim performs poorly in the regime of high-CO$_2$ atmospheres, demonstrating significant biases in longwave cooling rates and leaving out relevant processes such as CO$_2$ cloud condensation \citep{Forget1997,Kitzmann2017}.
-We also ignore the important role that dust deposition has on snow and ice albedo \citep{volcanicalbedo} and the fact that such dust deposition might be elevated during a snowball event \citep{Kaiser2010}.
-Dust would tend to reduce the albedo and thus increase warming.
-We also neglect seafloor weathering, as its functional form is poorly-constrained \citep{Caldeira1995,Abbot2012}.
+As shown in \citet{Paradise2017}, PlaSim performs poorly in the regime of high-CO$_2$ atmospheres, demonstrating significant cooling biases in outgoing longwave radiation and leaving out relevant processes such as CO$_2$ cloud condensation \citep{Forget1997,Kitzmann2017}.
+We also omit the effects of dust and other aerosols, which have been identified as important components of the snowball radiative budget \citep{Schatten1982,Abbot2010a,Goodman2013}.
+Dust could tend to reduce the albedo and thus increase warming, allowing planets to exit snowball or reach stable locally-temperate states at lower pCO$_2$, thus reducing the continental weathering permitted during snowball \citep{LeHir2010}, but may also increase cooling of non-glaciated areas by raising the top-of-atmosphere albedo \citep{Claquin2003}.